Mfawzycode/Portfolio/07_customer_analysis/README.md

 ---

-*All data is synthetic/dummy data generated for Senior Data Scientist portfolio purposes.*
+*All data is synthetic/dummy data generated for business intelligence demonstration.*